 Why make homemade dog biscuits?

-But, just like people, dogs can develop allergies, or an intolerance for certain foods.
+- Just like people, dogs can develop allergies, or an intolerance for certain foods.
 It can range from beef or chicken to corn, wheat and eggs.
-If your dog has food allergies, buying special treats can be very expensive.
+If your dog has food allergies, buying special treats can be much more expensive than homemade.

-A simple DIY dog biscuit with oats instead of flour can be the answer.
+A simple DIY dog biscuit with oats instead of flour can be the answer if your pup needs to make a few dietary changes.
 Plain, unflavored old-fashioned oats (porridge) are what I use in many of my dog biscuit recipes.
 Oats can be ground into flour using a food processor or a powerful blender.

 Some pups have other health issues – maybe you have a senior dog who doesn’t have all of their teeth, or a pup who needs a low fat treat.